 We believe that the partner work and the homogeneous groupings organised to teach Read Write Inc. Phonics, help the pupils learn to work together.
 Effective partner work has the benefit of helping pupils to work closely with others - especially those who are not their best friends.
+Quick bonding activities help new partners to get to know one another.
 Boys and girls, first and second language learners, assertive and reticent pupils, and pupils of different ages learn to get on together.
+Potential bullying is explored and discussed so pupils know how this can develop and how to deal with it if it does.